 If the South usually welcomed rains in half a year from May to November and the tropical heat from December to April, now things change a little bit.

 The rainy season seems to last way longer compared to last year 2022, which is almost still showering until the middle of January.

 We hope this article will be useful to you when you learn about Vietnam’s weather: “When is the best time of year to visit Vietnam?”.
 But make sure you don’t underestimate climate change here.

 The second factor I bring to the spotlight today is not to leave any of your belongings unattended.

 I’m not trying to scare you away, but this seems like an everlasting fact that robbers can work with a higher intensity in big cities and tourist hubs.

-Ho Chi Minh City is the best example for this, especially in downtown and packing areas such as Pham Ngu Lao or Bui Vien.
+Ho Chi Minh City is the best example of this, especially in downtown and packing areas such as Pham Ngu Lao or Bui Vien.

-In another scenario, riding a motorbike with your bags on the pack will sometimes drive attention from random robbers.
+In another scenario, riding a motorbike with your bags in the pack will sometimes drive attention from random robbers.

 They will have many ways to take your things out of your bags without you knowing it.

 The worst situation is that the whole bag or phone will disappear within a snap of a finger.
 This usually happens in a bar, pub or during your nap on the street.